STScI-MIRI/MIRI-Pixel-DB/README.md

 - command line to list all databases in postgresql:  `\list`

 ## Continuous Integration and Unit Test
-This respository uses Travis CI.
+This repository uses Travis CI.
 To manually run the unit test, go to base directory and run  ```pytest -q -s``` .

 ## References/Tutorials
  - Why we chose psycopg2 as driver for postgresql: https://wiki.postgresql.org/wiki/Python and http://initd.org/psycopg/